 - A stress test involves walking on a treadmill or pedaling a stationary bike while your heart rhythm and breathing are monitored.
 It can show how hard your heart is working during exercise.

-- Computerized tomography (CT) scans use X-rays to produce detailed images of your heart and other structures in your chest.
+- CT scans use X-rays to produce detailed images of your heart and other structures in your chest.
 It can help diagnose valve disease or inflammation.

-- Magnetic resonance imaging (MRI) uses strong magnets and radio waves to produce pictures of your heart.
+- MRI scans use strong magnets and radio waves to produce pictures of your heart.

 During pregnancy, doctors can use a test called a fetal echocardiogram to diagnose heart defects in the unborn baby.
 This test uses sound waves to create pictures of the baby’s heart.